peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 * Desirability for common parameters: The fact that a group of (potential) types have (mostly) common parameters may be an indication that these belong under a common new top-level type.

 * Top-level types can help humans with understanding and debugging.
 Therefore, evaluating how a new top-level type helps humans understand types may be crucial.
-But as often with humans, opinions may widely differ.

 * Common restrictions may apply to all subtypes of a top-level type.
 Examples are the restriction to CRLF line endings for subtypes of type 'text' (at least in the context of electronic mail), or on subtypes of type 'multipart'.